 “Isn’t it extraordinary that our minds cannot stay still for longer than a few moments without grasping after distraction?
 They are so restless and preoccupied that sometimes I think that living in a city in the modern world, we are already like the tormented beings in the intermediate state after death, where the consciousness is said to be agonizingly restless.
 We are fragmented into so many different aspects.
 We don’t know who we really are, or what aspects of ourselves we should identify with or believe in.
 So many contradictory voices, dictates, and feelings fight for control over our inner lives that we find ourselves scattered everywhere, in all directions, leaving nobody at home.
 Meditation, then, is bringing the mind home.”

-At WYC, even though we don’t tell people that there is just one right way to meditate, as a place of yogic education, we do commonly connect meditation to Yogic Breathing–what yogis call “pranayama.”
+Also, as a place of yogic education, WYC teachers do commonly connect meditation to Yogic Breathing–what yogis call “pranayama.”
 And here’s why:

 The aim of meditation and yoga in general and pranayama in particular is to help us participate in the nearly unlimited intelligence of the life force so that we can share in its capacities.
 Instead of fighting nature, we gradually become able to partner with it.
 When the ancient seers began their study of the potential of being human thousands of years ago, they soon saw that working with the breath could yield impressive results toward greater aliveness, self-expression, and power.
 The breath is one of the easiest doorways into the capabilities of the human nervous system because it touches every aspect of our being: physical, physiological, psychoemotional, and spiritual.”